TailorShift/IaC/documentation.md

 #### The backoffice(s)

 The backoffice is a single node OpenShift cluster.
-Due to our remote development we used the provisioned one by Atos.
+Due to our remote development we used the provisioned one for Atos.

 All data is persisted in a Postges database (provisioned by CrunchyDB).
 The database schema is managed by Flyway.
 For simplified development we use the same schema for both datacenters.